-Foreclosure is a legal process where a bank or mortgage lender files a lawsuit to force the sale of a property to get back money owed when a homeowner/borrower falls behind on payments.
-New York State has a network of non-profit organizations that provide free assistance to homeowners in foreclosure, including negotiating with the lender.
-There are also companies and organizations that charge fees to provide similar “foreclosure rescue” or other mortgage assistance.
-Some of these companies that charge fees are scams.
+Foreclosure is a when a bank or mortgage lender files a lawsuit to force the sale of a property.
+The bank does this to get back money owed when someone falls behind on payments.
+New York State has a network of not-profit organizations that provide free help to homeowners in foreclosure, and can negotiate with the lender.

 How do I know if I can trust a mortgage assistance company?

-If you are facing foreclosure, be aware of mortgage assistance companies that do the following:
+If you are facing foreclosure, be aware of mortgage assistance companies that:

-- Ask you to stop making your regular mortgage payments and pay them instead.
+- Ask you to stop paying your mortgage and pay them instead

-- Ask you to turn over your deed or transfer ownership of your home to them or someone else.
+- Ask you to give them (or someone else) your deed, or transfer ownership of your home

-- Aggressively try to sell their services to you.
+- Aggressively try to sell you their services

 Housing Rental Scams

-A housing rental scam happens when a scammer pretends to be the owner of the rental property.
-They take other people’s real rental listings and place them on Craigslist or other websites with the scammer’s own contact information, email, and phone number.
+A housing rental scam happens when someone pretends to be the owner of the rental property.
+The scammer lists the rental on Craigslist or other websites, but includes their own contact information, email, and phone number.

-How do I know if I’m a victim of housing rental scam?
+How do I know if I am a victim of a housing rental scam?

-- Ads for the property and/or emails from the property owner contain a lot of spelling or grammatical mistakes, or may use a lot of capital letters.
+- Has ads and/or emails with spelling or grammar mistakes, or a lot of capital letters.

-- The property owner says that they are overseas (for example, working as a missionary) or is too busy to conduct business in person.
+- Says they are overseas (for example, working as a missionary) or too busy to do business in person.

-- You are asked to sign a lease before you see the property, or are charged a fee to view it first.
+- Asks you to sign a lease before you see the property, or makes you pay a fee to see it.

-- The advertised price of the rental property is much lower than similar properties.
+- Offers the rental property at a much lower price than similar properties.

-- You are asked for an unusually high security deposit.
+- Asks you for an unusually high security deposit.

-- The property owner asks you to email them a completed application, but the application asks for a lot of personal information that can be used to commit identity theft.
+- Asks you to email your completed application, but the application asks for a lot of personal information that can be used to commit identity theft.

-What can I do if I’m a victim of a rental scam?
+What if I am the victim of a rental scam?

 - File a complaint with the FBI Internet Crime Complaint Center.

-- Contact the publisher of the false ad to let them know what happened.
+- Contact the publisher of the false ad.
+Let them know what happened.